ajbowen249/dungeoroo/readme.md

 ## Building and Running

 It's designed to be used with [trunk](https://trunkrs.dev/).
-The usual `trunk serve` and `trunk build` commands from the project build should work as expected.
+The usual `trunk serve` and `trunk build` commands from the project root should work as expected.